ibm-bluemix-mobile-services/bms-clientsdk-swift-applaunch/README.md

 ### Metrics

-To send metrics to the server use the ```AppLaunch.sharedInstance.sendMetricsWith()``` api.
+To send metrics to the server use the ```AppLaunch.sharedInstance.sendMetrics()``` api.
 This sends the metrics information to the server.

 ```
 AppLaunch.sharedInstance.sendMetrics(code: ["metricCodes"])